awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

   }
   ```

-**To grant access to the user in Account B from the AWS KMS key policy in Account A**
+**To grant access to the user in account b from the AWS KMS key policy in account a**

 1. In the AWS KMS key policy for Account A, grant the user in Account B permissions to the following actions:
    +  `kms:Encrypt`